 ).
 On this vacation we plan to visit the abbeys of Culross, Dunfirmline, Scone, Iona and Holyrood.

-So I've developed a very tight schedule, even showing the miles and driving times between all these locations.
-Many of the castles are just ruins, so I think I can minimize our time at some of them.
+So I've developed a very tight schedule, even showing the miles and driving times between all these locations to make sure it is feasible.
+Most of the castles are just ruins, so I think I can minimize our time at some of them.

 To prepare for this trip I read books about Scottish history, including the comprehensive masterpiece "Scotland" by Magnus Magnusson, "Scottish History" by Dr. David Allan, "Robert the Bruce, King of Scots" by Ronald Scott, "Mary Queen of Scots" by John Guy, "Where's Me Plaid" by Scot Crawford (humorous book about finding Crawford ancestors, and as it turns out, also Linda's distant ancestors), the Xenophobes Guide to the Scots (also humorous), and "Scottish Covenantor Stories" by Dane Love (not humorous).
 Linda's ancestors were members of the persecuted Covenanters led by John Knox.
 They refused to acknowledge the English kings as the ultimate head of the church (Jesus Christ is) and signed a Covenant to that effect.
 Many were killed by order of King Charles II and King James II during the "Killing Time" from 1680-1688.
 The massacres, some lead by another of her Greer/Greirson ancestors, ended with the Glorious Revolution when William and Mary became joint king and queen of England and Scotland.
 Another coincidence, I met Linda at Geneva College, a Scottish Covenanter college, and was married by a Scottish Covenantor pastor in a Scottish Covenantor church.